Ask AI

 • People’s names

-This is especially useful when you know the type of vocabulary that will appear in a given video.
+This is particularly useful when you know the vocabulary that is likely to appear in a video.

 Creating a Custom Dictionary